ConfusedVorlon/SwifterEnum/README.md

     gem 'swifter_enum'

-And then execute:

-    bundle install

 ## Usage

 ### Overview

-SwifterEnums act like a normal Rails enum - except that instead of returning symbol values, they return an instance of your selected class
+SwifterEnums act like a normal Rails enum - except that instead of returning string values, they return an instance of your selected class.

+They also have various affordances so that in many cases, you can treat them as if they return symbol values.

 We have a Video ActiveModel with an enum defined by